KnightAsterial/Battlecode-2018/README.md

 # TO DO
 * Right now I am working on a Breadth First Search pathfinding.
 However, this only deals with natural barriers and doesn't take into account units.
 Think of a way to deal with that.
-* More pressing issue: **we cannot deal with split maps using this single array pathfinding**
+* More pressing issue: **we cannot deal with split maps using this single array pathfinding** (NULL POINTER EXCEPTIONS ARE THROWN!!!!!!!)
 * improve to ryanpathfinding1 so BFS can opperate for more than one target, different paths for different units, etc.

 ## Notes